mxenabled/mx-platform-go/docs/MemberResponse.md

 `func (o *MemberResponse) UnsetMostRecentJobDetailText()`

 UnsetMostRecentJobDetailText ensures that no value is present for MostRecentJobDetailText, not even an explicit nil
+### GetMostRecentJobGuid

+`func (o *MemberResponse) GetMostRecentJobGuid() bool`

+GetMostRecentJobGuid returns the MostRecentJobGuid field if non-nil, zero value otherwise.

+### GetMostRecentJobGuidOk

+`func (o *MemberResponse) GetMostRecentJobGuidOk() (*bool, bool)`

+GetMostRecentJobGuidOk returns a tuple with the MostRecentJobGuid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMostRecentJobGuid

+`func (o *MemberResponse) SetMostRecentJobGuid(v bool)`

+SetMostRecentJobGuid sets MostRecentJobGuid field to given value.

+### HasMostRecentJobGuid

+`func (o *MemberResponse) HasMostRecentJobGuid() bool`

+HasMostRecentJobGuid returns a boolean if a field has been set.

+### SetMostRecentJobGuidNil

+`func (o *MemberResponse) SetMostRecentJobGuidNil(b bool)`

+ SetMostRecentJobGuidNil sets the value for MostRecentJobGuid to be an explicit nil

+### UnsetMostRecentJobGuid
+`func (o *MemberResponse) UnsetMostRecentJobGuid()`

+UnsetMostRecentJobGuid ensures that no value is present for MostRecentJobGuid, not even an explicit nil
 ### GetName

 `func (o *MemberResponse) GetName() string`